 Hong Kong… What a place!
 I had visited the city once before in 2011 and wanted to go back ever since.
 When Justine and I first started dating (almost 4 years ago) we both agreed that we should visit Hong Kong together one day.
 Partly because Justine had never been to Asia before and also because my dad’s family all came from Hong Kong once upon a time.
 So from that moment on, a plan for our dream trip was set in motion.
-We began collecting Aeroplan miles from our travels and also signed up for Aeroplan visa cards to help speed up the process.
+We began collecting Aeroplan miles from our travels, signed up for Aeroplan visa cards to help speed up the process and even started doing research into blogs such as Viva Manilena for travel insurance, to cover any damages or losses of luggage.
 It wasn’t long before we could book our flights, but obstacles kept popping up in our calendars and we were also trying to tack on a second destination, like Thailand or Bali.
 Long story short, we could never find or commit to a time to go and so our trip continued to sit on the back burner.
 Until now.
 Earlier this year, Aeroplan approached me to partner with them on a collaboration that would send me on my dream trip anywhere in the world using Aeroplan.
 It was a perfect match and immediately, I knew that Hong Kong was calling!
 What I love about Aeroplan is that it’s so easy to collect miles and equally easy to redeem your miles for travel, entertainment or merchandise.
 I’ve been an Aeroplan member almost my whole life and if you know me, you know how much it.

 So Hong Kong was finally happening!
 Justine and I were so excited for this trip.
 Through Aeroplan, we were able to book 2 business class seats on one of Air Canada’s new Boeing 787 Dreamliner planes, ensuring a luxurious journey overseas.
 I mean, what better way to spend 14 hours in the air?